Joe Collier: Denver Broncos (1969–1988)

-Following his time as head coach of the Bills, Collier became a Denver Broncos coach in 1969 and spent 20 years with the team, who reached three Super Bowls with him as defensive coordinator.
+Following his time as head coach of the Bills, Collier became a Denver Broncos coach in 1969 and spent 20 years with the team, which reached three Super Bowls with him as defensive coordinator.
 Collier was the architect of the Broncos' 3–4 defense in the late 1970s, a scheme that was known as the Orange Crush Defense.
 Although he preferred to set up the Broncos' defense with four linemen, Collier occasionally organized a 3–4 defense experimentally.
 After an injury to Lyle Alzado early in the 1976 season, Collier used the system more regularly and improved upon it: author Terry Frei called him "the scientist in the laboratory, coming up with ways to make the defense even better."
 After being hired by Saban, he remained the defensive coordinator for four subsequent Broncos head coaches.
 Dan Reeves fired Collier after the 1988 NFL season.

 New England Patriots (1991–1992)

 From 1991 to 1992, he was defensive coordinator for the New England Patriots.
 Collier took over a Patriots defense that had given up the second-most points in the league during a 1–15 season in 1990.
 However, Collier's first year saw the Patriots defense improve from second-worst in the league (out of 28 teams) to the middle of the pack (15th).
-Helping the Patriots' improved rankings was the fact that their run defense, which was last in the league in 1990, improved to 9th in the league in 1991.
+Helping the Patriots' improved rankings was that their run defense, which was last in the league in 1990, improved to 9th in the league in 1991.

 The Patriots failed to build on their 1991 defensive performance, as the unit finished 23rd overall during the 1992 season.
 New England ended up 2–14, winning four fewer games than they had in 1991.
 After his stint with the Patriots ended, Collier retired from the NFL.

-Family
+Personal life

+Joel Dale Collier was born in Rock Island, Illinois, on June 7, 1932.
 He was married to Shirley Ann Ketelaar from 1957 until her death in 2006.
 They had three children: Joel, Julie, and Lisa.
 Joel was hired in February 2009 by Kansas City Chiefs general manager Scott Pioli, a former executive for the Patriots, as a defensive backs coach for Chiefs head coach Todd Haley.
 By 2010, he was the team's assistant general manager.
 Prior to 2009, Collier was the secondary coach of the New England Patriots.
 Before his stint with the Patriots, he spent 11 years as an assistant for the Miami Dolphins.

+Collier lived with longtime partner Sue Henry.
+He died in Littleton, Colorado, on May 6, 2024, at the age of 91.
+In 2002, the Colorado Sports Hall of Fame inducted Collier.